georg-wolflein/shiprec/README.md

 ## Benchmark

-I ran a benchmark with the following setup on the first 10 slides of TCGA-BRCA with various setups, as well as the [E2E pipeline](https://github.com/KatherLab/end2end-WSI-preprocessing).
+I ran a benchmark on the first 10 slides of TCGA-BRCA with various setups, as well as the [E2E pipeline](https://github.com/KatherLab/end2end-WSI-preprocessing).
 All experiments were run on the same planet computer.